urfdvw/CircuitPython-online-IDE-for-classes/README.md

 ## `index.html` is the sign-in page for students.

-Students can sign in and use the IDE.
+Students can sign in by nicknames or a pre-given link containing their nicknames.

 ## `receiver.html` is the instructor's monitor page.

-Instructors should First `Add students` by the left bottom corner, and check students' code by click on their name on the top.
+Instructors should First `Add students` by the left bottom corner, and check students' code by clicking on their name on the top.
 If `Auto refreshing` on the right bottom corner is selected, the code will be updated in real-time.
 If not selected,